A Simple Daily Language Routine for Families (Free Monthly Language Calendar)

 These activities support children who are speaking simple sentences and are ready to expand their language.
 Families are guided to model new vocabulary, expand on their child’s understanding of language, and encourage more complex communication.

-Includes Signs to Support First Words
+ASL Signs to Support First Words

 These signs are easy for families to learn and can be used naturally during everyday interactions.